mhmd-azeez/website/input/posts/update-sideloaded-uwp-2.md

 ### 3. Copy the build artifact to channel container

 We can use the amazingly fast [AzureBlob File Copy](https://github.com/microsoft/azure-pipelines-tasks/blob/master/Tasks/AzureFileCopyV1/README.md) task to upload the build artifact to azure blob storage.
-Using it pretty straightforward, you give it a folder to upload and the name of the container as well as the subscription and whatnot and it uploads the specified files in no time.
+Using it is straightforward, you give it a folder to upload and the name of the container as well as the subscription and it uploads the specified files in no time.

 ### 4. (Optional) Upload the UWP symbols to AppCenter

 This only needs to be done in the first stage.
 In order for AppCenter crashes to give you detailed stack traces, it needs the symbols to translate memory addresses to function and class names.
-You can find more [details here.](https://docs.microsoft.com/en-us/appcenter/diagnostics/windows-support#symbolication)
+You can find more [details here](https://docs.microsoft.com/en-us/appcenter/diagnostics/windows-support#symbolication).

-I have used the [AppCenter cli](https://github.com/microsoft/appcenter-cli) to easily upload the symbols.
+I have used the [appcenter cli](https://github.com/microsoft/appcenter-cli) to upload the symbols.

 ```powershell
 # AppCenter UWP symbolication